Any Disney character appearing in animated or live‐action Disney films, TV shows or games.

-Even if they are not the real thing, bringing knives, objects with blades, model guns and other such items may disturb other Guests in the Park, so they are prohibited.
+Even if they are fake, knives, objects with blades, model guns, and other such items may disturb other Guests.
 Also, please avoid putting pointed or sharp objects on yourself or your costume to keep from injuring yourself or others.

 ■In-line roller skates, kick boards, skate boards